saniagupta303/QR-Code-Generator/README.md

 4.In this project, the JavaScript is used to perform action and API development.

-5.In this project, we have type text or any URL/link in the input field and click "Generate QR Code" button.
+5.In this project, we have type text or any URL/link in the input field and click "GENERATE QR CODE" button.

-6.After clicking "Generate QR Code" button the QR Code is generate to scan through your mobile.
+6.After clicking "GENERATE QR CODE" button the QR Code is generate to scan through your mobile.